-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of ImmunoGen, Inc. will be held on Tuesday, November 16, 2010 beginning at 11:00 a.m., local time, at ImmunoGen's offices, 830 Winter Street, Waltham, Massachusetts, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of ImmunoGen, Inc. will be held on Tuesday, November 13, 2012 beginning at 11:00 a.m., local time, at ImmunoGen's offices, 830 Winter Street, Waltham, Massachusetts, for the following purposes:

-- 1. To fix the number of members of the Board of Directors at nine. - 2.
-To elect nine members of the Board of Directors to hold office until the next annual meeting of shareholders and until their successors are duly elected and qualified. - 3.
-To approve an amendment to our 2006 Employee, Director and Consultant Equity Incentive Plan to increase the number of shares of common stock authorized for issuance thereunder by 4,000,000. - 4.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending June 30, 2011. - 5.
+- 1. To fix the number of members of the Board of Directors at ten. - 2.
+To elect ten members of the Board of Directors to hold office until the next annual meeting of shareholders and until their successors are duly elected and qualified. - 3.
+To approve an amendment to our 2006 Employee, Director and Consultant Equity Incentive Plan to increase the number of shares of common stock authorized for issuance thereunder by 3,500,000. - 4.
+To approve an amendment to our Restated Articles of Organization to increase the number of authorized shares of common stock from 100,000,000 to 150,000,000. - 5.
+To approve, on an advisory basis, the compensation paid to our named executive officers, as disclosed in this proxy statement. - 6.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending June 30, 2013. - 7.
 To transact such other business as may properly come before the meeting or at any adjournments or postponements thereof.

-The Board of Directors has fixed the close of business on September 21, 2010 as the record date for the meeting.
+The Board of Directors has fixed the close of business on September 18, 2012 as the record date for the meeting.
 All shareholders of record on that date are entitled to notice of and to vote at the meeting.
-We began mailing the Notice Regarding the Availability of Proxy Materials on or about October 4, 2010.
-Our proxy materials, including this proxy statement and our 2010 annual report, will also be available on or about October 4, 2010 on the website referred to in the Notice Regarding the Availability of Proxy Materials.
+We began mailing the Notice Regarding the Availability of Proxy Materials on or about September 18, 2012.
+Our proxy materials, including this proxy statement and our 2012 annual report, will also be available on or about October 2, 2012 on the website referred to in the Notice Regarding the Availability of Proxy Materials.